hsjobeki/nix-types/README.md

 - __Dynamic__
   checked at runtime.
   While the programm runs and fails, errors will abort execution, until handled specifically.
-  In other words: The child is already dead and will be detected.
+  In other words: The code is already wrong and will be detected, by the user who runs the programm.

 There are multiple ways to document a type: